Income Assistance (IA)

 - A lottery or a game of chance

 For more details about income types and exemptions, click here.

 Assets are considered assets if they can be converted to cash.
 That is, if the item has monetary value, then it is considered an asset.
 Assets can include cash, savings, stocks, bonds, RRSPs and more.
-When applying or on income assistance, you are allowed to have certain “assets” that do not affect your assistance, as long as these assets are within your allowable asset limits.
-If the value of these assets exceed your allowable limits, then income assistance applicants are required to use their assets for personal independence.
+When applying or on IA, you are allowed to have certain “assets” that do not affect your assistance, as long as these assets are within your allowable asset limits.
+If the value of these assets exceed your allowable limits, then IA applicants are required to use their assets for personal independence.

 The Ministry places a maximum value amount of assets you can have when applying or while on IA.
 A single employable person is allowed to have up to $2,000 in assets.
 If the dollar amount exceeds $2,000, the person may not be eligible for assistance.

 The table below shows the asset level one is allowed to have depending on their family unit.

 |Couple: Under Age 65||$4000|

 |Couple: with 1 Child||$4000|